Benefits of Gentle Exfoliation for Skin Over 40: The Ultimate Guide

 Woman looking at her skin in the mirror.
 After 40, we get enlarged pores and dry skin.

-Exfoliation removes dull, dead skin cells — and there are two main types to know about: physical and chemical exfoliation.
+Exfoliation removes dull, dead skin cells — and there are two main ways to do it: physical exfoliation (tools or scrubs) and chemical exfoliation (acids or enzymes).
+Both can be gentle if you choose the right method.

 Physical Exfoliants